Abel Góngora: Work at Science SARU

 Góngora was one of the first five staff members to join Science SARU, including Choi and Yuasa.
 An admirer of Yuasa since his work on the animated series Kemonozume (2006), Góngora was eager to work with him due to his distinctive artistic aesthetic and directorial style.
 Unlike other Japanese animation studios which have focused either on traditional hand drawn animation or computer animation, Science SARU prioritizes the use of 'digitally assisted animation' which combines hand drawn and digital animation using programs such as Adobe Animate; an advantage of this production method is enabling efficiency with a small team.

 Góngora began his work with Science SARU on the studio's first project, an episode of the American Adventure Time animated series entitled Food Chain (2014); he served as one of three animators on the episode.
-He next served as a digital animator on the studio's first television series Ping Pong the Animation (2014); Science SARU provided 'digitally assisted' animation production services, while Tatsunoko Production served as the primary studio.
+He next served as a digital animator on the television series Ping Pong the Animation (2014); Science SARU provided 'digitally assisted' animation production services, while Tatsunoko Production served as the primary studio.
 Góngora made his directorial debut with a trio of promotional episodes for the American animated series OK K.O.!: Let's Be Heroes (2015–17).
 A later directing assignment was the creation of the second opening credit sequence for Garo: Vanishing Line (2017–18), which Góngora also storyboarded and animated.
 Thanks to these early experiences, Góngora quickly became the leader of digital animation at the studio, eventually becoming the studio's lead digital artist.
 As the studio transitioned to larger projects, Góngora served as the head of digital animation on Science SARU's feature film productions Lu Over the Wall (2017) and The Night Is Short, Walk On Girl (2017), the Netflix series Devilman crybaby (2018), and the feature film Ride Your Wave (2019).
 In 2020, Góngora won praise for his creation of the opening credit sequence for Keep Your Hands Off Eizouken!
 (2020), which subsequently inspired internet memes, received over 10 million views on Crunchyroll's official YouTube channel, and was nominated for Best Opening Sequence at the 2021 Crunchyroll Anime Awards.